-The prevalence of late AMD in the UK population (applied to UK 2007-2009 population data, equivalent to 513 000 cases) aged 50 years or more is 2.4%.
+The prevalence of late AMD in the UK amongst those aged 50 years or more is 2.4% (from a meta-analysis applied to UK 2007-2009 population data).
 This increases to 4.8% in people aged 65 years or more, and 12.2% in people aged 80 years or more.
-One study using UK data from 2007-2009 found the prevalence of geographical atrophy to be 1.3-6.7%, and the prevalence of neovascular AMD to be 1.2-6.3%.
+The same study using UK population data found the prevalence of geographic atrophy to be 1.3-6.7%, and the prevalence of neovascular AMD to be 1.2-6.3%.
 Estimates indicate there may be 26,000 people with neovascular AMD now eligible for treatment in the UK each year; given a total UK population of 60 million this equates to 450 new cases per million per year.

-There has been a significant increase in hospital activity in England for episodes with a primary diagnosis of AMD from less than 10,000 episodes in the years 2005/06 to over 75,000 episodes in the years 2013/14.
+There has been a significant increase in hospital activity in England for episodes with a primary diagnosis of AMD, from less than 10,000 episodes in the years 2005-2006 to over 75,000 episodes in the years 2013-2014.
 The most common primary procedure in hospital episodes of people with a primary diagnosis of macular degeneration involves intravitreal injection.
 The cost of ranibizumab, a medicine for the treatment of neovascular AMD, is significant.
 In 2013-14 ranibizumab was second in the list of drugs by cost for medicines positively appraised by NICE.
 In the same year the cost of this medicine to the NHS was £244 million (although some of this cost will be for other licensed indications).